Necessary cookies

 Cookies that are used to analyze how you as a visitor use our website, which in turn helps us to improve the website.

-Latest statistics from the Swedish Forest Agency show that the area notified for felling in April was 14 percent larger than in April 2022.
-The area of applications for permits for final felling in montane forests was however just over one third as large as the same month last year.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in January increased 30 percent, compared to January 2024.
+The area regarding applications for permits for final felling in montane forests increased 45 percent, compared to the same month last year.

-New statistics from the Swedish Forest Agency show that the area notified for felling in March was 36 percent larger than in March 2022.
-The area of applications for permits for final felling in montane forests was almost six times as large.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in December 2024 increased 42 percent, compared to December 2023.
+The area regarding applications for permits for final felling in montane forests increased eight fold, compared to the December 2023.